Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/app-auth-migration.md

 # AppAuthentication to Azure.Identity Migration Guidance

-When the [Microsoft.Azure.Services.AppAuthentication](service-to-service-authentication.md) was first released in fall 2017, it was specifically designed to help mitigate the common and systemic issue of credentials in source code.
+When the [Microsoft.Azure.Services.AppAuthentication library](service-to-service-authentication.md) was first released in fall 2017, it was specifically designed to help mitigate the common and systemic issue of credentials in source code.
 It introduced a [new paradigm for app development](https://azure.microsoft.com/blog/the-green-team-solves-high-risk-systemic-security-issues-for-azure/) that allowed developers to write code once and let `AppAuthentication` client library determine how to authenticate based on the application environment - whether on a developer workstation using a developer's account or deployed in Azure using a managed service identity.
 Developers could completely avoid directly handling credentials, both simplifying development and improving security by preventing credentials from being accidentally disclosed in source code.
-Given its simplicity and security benefits, `AppAuthentication` has been well received by developers.
-The [NuGet](https://www.nuget.org/packages/Microsoft.Azure.Services.AppAuthentication) currently has over 27 million downloads and counting, and it is being used in other libraries and frameworks for Azure services, such as the [Azure Key Vault Configuration Provider in .NET
+Given its simplicity and security benefits, `AppAuthentication` was well received by developers.
+The [NuGet](https://www.nuget.org/packages/Microsoft.Azure.Services.AppAuthentication) received over 160 million downloads, and it was used in other libraries and frameworks for Azure services, such as the [Azure Key Vault Configuration Provider in .NET
 Core](https://docs.microsoft.com/aspnet/core/security/key-vault-configuration?view=aspnetcore-3.1&preserve-view=true)
 and the [Microsoft.Azure.ServiceBus](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/servicebus/Microsoft.Azure.ServiceBus) SDK.

-Released in fall 2019, the new [Azure.Identity client library](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/identity/Azure.Identity) can be considered the spiritual successor to the `AppAuthentication` library.
-Azure.Identity has a major advantage over `AppAuthentication` with its broader availability in multiple languages that provide consistent design and similar usage across these languages, whereas `AppAuthentication` is only available for .NET.
+Released in fall 2019, the [Azure.Identity client library](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/identity/Azure.Identity) is the spiritual successor to the `AppAuthentication` library.
+Azure.Identity has a major advantage over `AppAuthentication` with its broader availability in multiple languages that provide consistent design and similar usage across these languages, whereas `AppAuthentication` was only available for .NET.
 In addition to its support of multiple languages, one key design feature of Azure.Identity is its various implementations of the abstract TokenCredential class, of which [newer Azure client SDKs accept](https://azure.github.io/azure-sdk/releases/latest/dotnet.html).
 These newer Azure SDKs are easily distinguished by package names and namespaces that start with "Azure", i.e. "Azure.Identity", "Azure.Storage.Blobs".
 To authenticate, the desired type of TokenCredential object is instantiated and simply passed directly to the
 Azure SDK client class.
 This design gives using Azure.Identity an additional security benefit over using AppAuthentication and older SDKs that require specifying the access token because access tokens do not need to be directly handled by the application itself.
 This mitigates the additional risk of access tokens being accidentally disclosed through traces, logs, and other sources.

 If you are starting development of a new application, it is strongly recommended to use `Azure.Identity` and the new Azure client SDKs.
 If you have an existing application that uses AppAuthentication and want to use Azure.Identity, the preferred path is to update your application to use the new Azure client SDKs that support accepting TokenCredentials.
-Over time, as developers' usage of Azure.Identity grows and as developers continue to migrate existing applications to Azure.Identity, further investment in AppAuthentication will be reduced.
-Eventually, the library will be deprecated.
+AppAuthentication is now considered deprecated and there will be no further investment in its development.
 Using the `DefaultAzureCredential` in `Azure.Identity` will provide similar functionality to
 `AzureServiceTokenProvider` in `AppAuthentication`, where the authentication provider used will change based on the current environment.
 If you are using an `AppAuthentication` connection string for a specific authentication provider using `AppAuthentication`, please see the below table to see how to use the same authentication provider by creating the appropriate TokenCredential in Azure.Identity.